maff1989/lotus-explorer/README.md

     mode: (required for index database only)
-    update       Updates index from last sync to current block check        checks index for (and adds) any missing transactions/addresses reindex      Clears index then resyncs from genesis to current block
+    update       Updates index from last sync to current block reindex      Clears index then resyncs from genesis to current block

     notes:
     * 'current block' is the latest created block when script is executed.
     * The market database only supports (& defaults to) reindex mode.
-    * If check mode finds missing data(ignoring new data since last sync), index_timeout in settings.json is set too low.

-*It is recommended to have this script launched via a cronjob at 1+ min intervals.*

-**crontab**

-*Example crontab; update index every minute and market data every 2 minutes*

-    */1 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js index update > /dev/null 2>&1
-    */2 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js market > /dev/null 2>&1
-    */5 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/peers.js > /dev/null 2>&1
+**ZMQ**

+It is recommended to use the ZeroMQ on your lotusd in order to detect and process new blocks in the database.
+Be sure that your working directory is the explorer's root directory when you call `node scripts/sync.js`!

 ### Wallet

-Iquidus Explorer is intended to be generic, so it can be used with any wallet following the usual standards.
+Lotus Explorer is intended to be generic, so it can be used with any wallet following the usual standards.
 The wallet must be running with atleast the following flags

     -daemon -txindex

+It is also heavily advised against running lotusd with the wallet functionality enabled.
+In order to disable, simply add the following line to your `~/.lotus/lotus.conf` file:

+    disablewallet = 1

 ### Security